Sea level rise

 The interim code has a role in providing information to the community about potential current exposure to coastal hazards or future exposure to sea level rise.
 Having this information available allows landowners or potential investors to identify the risks and build resilience over the life of their investments.

 Earlier, we adopted a new regional approach to planning for sea level rise that included a more flexible approach to how development was assessed.

 The South Coast Regional Sea Level Rise Planning and Policy Response is a partnership project with Shoalhaven City Council to develop a regional approach to how sea level rise will be considered by our strategic plans and development assessment processes.
 The approach was adopted at the Ordinary Council Meeting on 25 November 2014 and will guide ongoing investigations into the impacts of coastal and flood hazards.

 The report was prepared by independent consultants with assistance from a Technical Advisory Committee consisting of the partner councils and experts from the Office of Environment and Heritage.

 There is a legal requirement to consider sea level rise when making policy, planning and development decisions.
 The Interim Coastal Hazard Adaptation Code allows Council to meet its legal and planning obligations to recognise sea level rise.
 The interim code will be replaced following completion of a Coastal Management Program.

-How much sea level rise do we plan for?
+How much sea level rise we plan for

 We have adopted the South Coast Regional Sea Level Rise Planning and Policy Response and sea level rise projections based on the Intergovernmental Panel for Climate Change (IPCC) RCP 6.0 emissions scenario: